arthurhzna/SpringBoot_Todo/README.md

 2. **Basic Authentication** - For testing/development
    - Username and password in request headers
    - Simpler but less secure

+### Security Best Practices ⚠️

+**NEVER commit sensitive data to Git:**
+- ❌ Database credentials
+- ❌ API keys
+- ❌ JWT secret keys
+- ❌ Production passwords

+**DO instead:**
+- ✅ Use environment variables for sensitive data
+- ✅ Add `application.properties` to `.gitignore`
+- ✅ Use `application.properties.example` as a template
+- ✅ Rotate passwords if accidentally exposed
+- ✅ Use secret management tools (AWS Secrets Manager, HashiCorp Vault, etc.) in production

 ## 🌐 CORS Configuration